‘The Walking Dead’ Season 9 Spoiler: New Leaked On-Set Image Of Carol Reveals Another Potential Time Jump

 — Carrie© (@carrieWUTWUT) September 9, 2018

 While the above image couldn’t definitively prove that it was Carol with the long hair, many fans speculated regardless.
-As a result of this, a debate began on social media about which carol fans preferred, the new long-haired Carol of the old version of Carol with her shorter hairstyle.
+As a result of this, a debate began on social media about which Carol fans preferred, the new long-haired Carol or the old version of Carol with her shorter hairstyle.

-Now, another image has been leaked from on-set of Season 9 of The Walking Dead and it clearly shows Carol with her long hair.
+Now, another image has been leaked from the set of Season 9 of The Walking Dead and it clearly shows Carol with her long hair.
 This image was posted by Fandom Found and can be viewed here.
 The image shows Carol and Ezekiel (Khary Payton) sitting on a wagon.

-Therefore, if Carol really does have long hair, it seems like The Walking Dead Season 9 is gearing up to provide another time jump, one that Fandom Found estimates to be between 5-6 years.
+Therefore, if Carol really does have long hair, it seems like The Walking Dead Season 9 is gearing up to provide another time jump, one that Fandom Found estimates to be between five to six years.
 There is also some speculation that this time jump could occur after Rick Grimes’ (Andrew Lincoln) departure from The Walking Dead.
 Meaning, this second time jump could occur after or around the mid-season finale.

 As yet, none of the officially released images of Carol for the upcoming Season 9 of The Walking Dead shows her with such long locks.
 Neither has any images of a long-haired Carol appeared in any of the trailers released so far for Season 9.
 So, it seems like fans will have to tune into the next season to find out how and when Carol grows her hair.